 More information about the Building Department

-The Township of Oro-Medonte will continue to provide Municipal Law Enforcement Services during the Administration Office closure.
+Municipal Law - By-law The Township of Oro-Medonte will continue to provide Municipal Law Enforcement Services during the Administration Office closure.
 Municipal Law will be taking proactive precautions when out in the community.
-At this time the Municipal Law Enforcement Division will be utilizing correspondence (email, letters, notices) in most situation as an alternative for attending the physical address.
-Staff will be focusing more on the essential services to ensure the safety of both staff and the residents of Oro-Medonte.
+At this time the Municipal Law Enforcement Division will be utilizing correspondence (email, letters, notices) in most situations as an alternative for attending the physical address, where possible.
+Staff will be focusing more on the essential municipal services to ensure the safety of both staff and the residents of Oro-Medonte.
 More information in notice attached.

-Below are the set fines for an individual who contravene the order.
+Below are the set fines for an individual who contravene the Act.

 Fire & Emergency Services